Wedding: Chinese customs

+Welsh customs

+Prior to the 19th century, first recorded in the 13th century in the Book of Aneirin, a custom known as a 'Neithior' or 'Neithor' was observed by the Welsh, it consisted of a great feast being held the following Sunday after the Wedding at the bride's parental home, the guests would pay for the meals and entertainments so that the new couple could afford a new home.

 Humanist weddings

 While many wedding traditions and rituals have origins in religions and are still performed by religious leaders, some marriage traditions are cultural and predate the prevalent religions in those regions.
 Non-religious people will often want to have a wedding that is secular (not religious) in content.
-In order to meet this demand, secular ceremonies by carried out by humanist celebrants first developed in the 19th century.
+In order to meet this demand, secular ceremonies carried out by humanist celebrants first developed in the 19th century.
 Humanists UK members pioneered humanist weddings in the 1890s, and its weddings continue to be popular with couples across England, Wales, and Northern Ireland.
 In Scotland, Humanist Society Scotland (HSS) has carried out secular ceremonies in the country since the 1980s.
-These have been legally recognised since 2005, and became more numerous than church weddings in 2018.
+These have been legally recognized since 2005, and became more numerous than church weddings in 2018.
+Humanist weddings vary in their content, but tend to include a combination of elements from traditional and modern weddings with an emphasis on the couple's values and their unique love story.

 Humanist wedding ceremonies are carried out in a variety of countries like the U.S., Canada and recently Brazil, having legal status in only a few of these countries.
 Humanist celebrants are able to perform valid civil marriages and civil partnerships in the Republic of Ireland.
 Secular weddings are becoming more popular in Ireland due to a declining influence of the Catholic Church.
 Since 2015, Irish humanists have conducted more weddings than the Church of Ireland.